-We tested our Vision by consulting our stakeholders, partners, Friends groups, and users through a community conversation in February 2015.
+We have tested our draft Vision by consulting our stakeholders, partners, Friends groups, and users through a community conversation in February 2015.
 The feedback we received gave the vision broad support, with some amendments made in response to the conversation findings.
 The amended vision was approved in March 2015 by the Staffordshire and Stoke on Trent Joint Archive Committee.
-During 2016-2017 we tested and piloted activities for the development of the Stafffordshire History Centre.
-We also consulted extensively.
-The detailed plans for delivery can be found in the Activity Plan for the SHC project.

-To deliver the vision by 2025 we will have:
+To deliver the vision by 2025 we will have :

-Developed options for how we will use our buildings to secure our collections

-- Sought funding to increase access and engagement with our collections by redesigning buildings and creating activity programmes to attract a broader range of users. - Used new and existing partnerships to increase funding, expertise and resources for the service to reduce dependency on council funds. - Evaluated our progress and produced case studies to share our learning, in our aim to become a recognised leader in our sector for active partnership. - Increased the number and types of volunteers who work alongside our professional staff and produced training programmes for them. - Delivered a strong online presence to engage users, offer services, and generate income for the service. - o Ensured the resilience of the service for the future.
+- o Developed options for how we will use our buildings to secure our collections - Sought funding to increase access and engagement with our collections by redesigning buildings and creating activity programmes to attract a broader range of users. - Used new and existing partnerships to increase funding, expertise and resources for the service to reduce dependency on council funds. - Evaluated our progress and produced case studies to share our learning, in our aim to become a recognised leader in our sector for active partnership. - Increased the number and types of volunteers who work alongside our professional staff and produced training programmes for them. - Delivered a strong online presence to engage users, offer services, and generate income for the service. - Ensured the resilience of the service for the future.

 The Archive and Heritage Service will update this Plan annually and undertake a full review every three years.
-(Reviewed January 2018, next review 2021)
+(Reviewed February 2021, next review 2024).